-Making the most of any opportunity, indeed even to recognize an opportunity for what it is, you have to be prepared.
-You must do the hard work to put yourself in the mindset that makes you ready to jump when your “luck” shines upon you, when you see that sliver of light, that tiny bit of hope, that opportunity you have been waiting for, which sometimes comes cleverly disguised as the exact opposite of what you had been waiting for.
-Luck has a strange sense of humor.
-She is a 1st cousin to karma.
+Making the most of any opportunity, indeed, even to recognize an opportunity for what it is, means you have to be prepared.
+You must do the hard work to put yourself in the mindset that makes you ready to jump when your “luck” shines upon you.
+When you see that sliver of light, that tiny bit of hope, that opportunity you have been waiting for, which sometimes comes cleverly disguised as the exact opposite of what you had been waiting for, what will you do?
+Luck has a strange sense of humor; it is a 1st cousin to karma.

 What happens at that point is called choice.

 No matter our relative luck levels and no matter how dire our emotional, financial, work, or other situations…that choice – that free will — that is what makes us human, right?
 The ability to step back, look at our lives, and decide what to do next is so very precious.
-But sometimes we do not notice an opportunity for what it is because it is up to us to really make it one.
-That cannot happen if we are not ready or prepared to do that.
-Circumstances sometimes limit our choices, but even not choosing — being a chronic non-decider who just lets things happen around them — is too a choice.
+But sometimes we do not notice an opportunity for what it really is.
+Clarity cannot happen if we are not ready or prepared for it.
+Circumstances do sometimes limit our choices.
+But even not choosing — being a chronic non-decider who just lets things happen around them — is too a choice.

 Tough decisions, the ones that tend to yield the highest rewards, are called “tough” for a good reason.
 So how do we become more self-prepared?
 Well-informed decisions and smart choices are built on a lifetime of getting to know better who you are, what you want, what makes you happy, what makes you anxious, what makes you intolerable — and you do not learn that kind of thing in the Valley of Unicorns and Leprechauns.